Endotheline

 • Depending on the receptor addressed, endothelin-1:

-• Vasoconstriction (ETA) or dilatation (ETB)
+• Vasoconstriction (ETA) or dilation (ETB)

-• Hypertrophy/Fibrosis (ETA, heart)
+• Hypertrophy/fibrosis (ETA, heart)

 • Fibrosis/apoptosis/hypertrophy (ETB, heart)